Miagao Church: The Baroque Fortress Church of Iloilo

 There are also buses from Manila bound for Iloilo City.
 The terminals are located in Cubao and Pasay.
 These buses will then ride the roro (roll-on-roll-off) services going to Iloilo.

 Upon arrival in Iloilo, there are many available transportation services that can tour you around.
 There are taxis, jeepneys, and vans.
 From the city proper, it will take about 45 minutes to reach Miag-ao Church.

 Miagao Church history proved us that no matter how many times we fall for the challenges we face over time, we can still recover.
 This church stands proud, a testament to resilience and faith of its people.

-If you’re looking for budget hotels in Iloilo, make sure to only book the best ones.
+After visiting the simbahan ng Miagao sa Iloilo and you’re looking for budget hotels to stay at, make sure to only book the best ones.
 Check out www.zenrooms.com to enjoy quality accommodation at a very affordable price.

 Disclaimer: ZEN Rooms claims no credit for images featured on our blog site unless otherwise noted.
 All visual content is copyrighted to its respectful owners.
 We try to link back to original sources whenever possible.
 If you own the rights to any of the images, and do not wish them to appear on ZEN Rooms, please contact us and they will be promptly removed.
 We believe in providing proper attribution to the original author, artist or photographer.